ginnyqg/natural-language-processing/README.md

 ![image](figs/Waffle_qns_in_texts.png)

 Not suprisingly, EAP uses most number of questions in his texts, as EAP has more texts than others in the dataset.
-Notice MWS and HPL have approximately same number of texts in the dataset from study above (#1-who-write-how-many-texts-in-the-dataset), but MWS uses more than twice as many questions in her texts than HPL does.
+Notice MWS and HPL have approximately same number of texts in the dataset from study [above](#1-who-write-how-many-texts-in-the-dataset), but MWS uses more than twice as many questions in her texts than HPL does.
 This can be a key identifier to differentiate MWS and HPL's texts.

 ## 3. How do sentiments compare in these authors' writings?